Under-used Swiss hospitals hint at hidden toll of coronavirus

 But wealthy Switzerland's hospitals are holding up well despite its more than 22,000 confirmed COVID-19 cases, and most have spare capacity.
 The Swiss trends hint at the indirect and potentially fatal impact of the pandemic.

-Olivier Muller, cardiologist at the Lausanne University Hospital (CHUV), told broadcaster RTS he had seen the number of patients with clogged arteries drop by 35%.
+Olivier Muller, cardiologist at the Lausanne University Hospital (CHUV), told broadcaster RTS he had seen the number of patients with heart attacks drop by 35%.
 "It is a great source of worry for us," he said.
 "We have early indicators of an excess mortality not linked to COVID-19."

 Patients with stroke symptoms have fallen by a fifth, Switzerland's stroke society said.